otrv4/otrv4/otrv4.md

 #### Renewing a Profile

-If a renewed profile is not published in a public place, and if the only publicly available profile is expired, this puts the user's participation deniability at risk.
+If a renewed profile is not published in a public place, and if the only publicly available profile is expired, the user's participation deniability is at risk.

 Before the profile expires, the user must publish an updated profile with a new expiration date.
 The client establishes the frequency of expiration - this can